mihail-m/CP-implementations/1-Searching/README.md

 - O(log n) complexity.

-- The idea is almost the same a the binary search, but we split the interval in 3 parts, hense we can also work with unimodal fucntions.
+- The idea is almost the same a the binary search, but we split the interval in 3 parts, hence we can also work with unimodal fucntions.

 ## Quick select:
 - Search for the k-th smallest element in an array.